adityamenon/ncExSol/README.md

     time, I'd like a cache layer in here.
 Didn't include because I'll also need to set up docker compose to run multiple containers and link them up.
 The forecaster Service makes it easier to implement a cache layer when this is done though.
+11. Need a dependency injection container (Scatter or Electrolyte) to be able to register drivers for services automatically without the current cumbersome instantiation process.
+12. JSLINT!!
+13. NODE_PATH!!

 ### Even nicer-to-haves